twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 ])
 ```

-This pipeline is an object with the same interface as its steps, [exposing methods] like
+This pipeline is an object with the same interface as its steps ([exposing] the `fit`, `transform`, or `predict` methods).
-`fit`, `transform`, or `predict`.
-When calling `complete_pipeline.fit(X, y)`, the pipeline would call `fit` in
+When running `complete_pipeline.fit(X, y)`, the pipeline would call `fit` in `preprocessor` and pass the result as an
-`preprocessor` and pass the result as an input to the `fit` method of the `estimator`.
-Notice that
+input to the `fit` method of the `estimator`.
+Notice that the `fit` method mutates the pipeline object.
+If during
-the `fit` method mutates the object, so after calling it, each of the steps would be behaving differently than before.
+preprocessing we used a scaling transformer, it would learn how to scale the data given the training set and be able
-If during preprocessing we used a scaling transformer, it would learn how to scale the data given the training set,
+to apply the transformation to new data.
+Calling `fit` on the machine learning model would lead to training it, so
-and be able to apply the transformation to new data.
-Calling `fit` on the machine learning model would lead to training it,
+the model can be used for making predictions.

-so the model can be used for making predictions.
+## Non-mutable, trainable pipelines

 We need a `fit` method that sets up the pipeline and a `transform` or `predict` method to apply it.
-In scikit-learn the objects and so the pipeline is mutable, but it would also be possible to create
+In scikit-learn the pipeline and the objects it consists of are mutable, however, it would also be possible to create
 a pipeline in a functional programming paradigm.
-The only thing needed would be the support for [first-class functions].
+The only thing we need is the support for [first-class functions].
 In such a case, the `fit` function would return the predicted pipeline build from individual step functions.
 Such a purely functional pipeline could look like in the example below.